chimericdream/worldofpannotia.com/src/_epic_feats/superior-initiative.md

 feat:
   types: ["Epic"]
   prerequisite: |
-    Improved Initiative.
+    {% feat_link improved-initiative %}.
   benefit: |
     The character gets a +8 bonus on initiative checks.
-This bonus overlaps (does not stack with) the bonus from Improved Initiative.
+This bonus overlaps (does not stack with) the bonus from {% feat_link improved-initiative %}.
 ---